theobald-software/theobald-software.github.io/content/_en/erpconnect/tools/idoc-schema-generator.md

 ---

 The *IDoc-Schema-Generator* generates an XML file that can be used to load IDoc schemas.<br>
-Loading IDoc schemas via XML usually has higher performance than loading them via `CreateIdoc` or `CreateEmptyIdoc`, because no SAP connection is necessary.
+Loading IDoc schemas via XML usually has higher performance than loading them via `CreateIdoc` or `CreateEmptyIdoc`, because no SAP connection is necessary.<br>
-See [XML-Support for IDoc programming](../receiving-and-sending-idocs/xml-support-for-idoc-programming) for more information.
+See [XML-Support for IDoc programming](../receiving-and-sending-idocs/xml-support-for-idoc-programming) for more information on using the generated XML file.

 ### How to Use *IDoc-Schema-Generator*
 1. To start the *IDoc-Schema-Generator*, run the *IdocSchemaGenerator.exe* in the ERPConnect directory `C:\Program Files\ERPConnect`.